 A row of the TDRA table can indicate PDSCHs (or PUSCHs) that are in consecutive or non-consecutive slots, by configuring {SLIV, mapping type, scheduling offset K0/K2} for each PDSCH (or PUSCH) in the row of TDRA table.

-Note: RRC overhead reduction may be achieved when a row of the TDRA table indicates SLIVs in two consecutive slots.
-Whether to optimize the signaling for this case is left to RAN2.
+Note: Whether to further reduce RRC overhead for this case is left to RAN2.

 Companies are encouraged to provide views on Proposal #3a.